-When you are involved in an Auto Accident, the entire situation can feel incredibly stressful.
+When you are involved in an auto accident, the entire situation can feel incredibly stressful.
 Between being treated for your own injuries, and negotiation with insurance agents, these incidents can be a lot to take in at once.
-Because these events can be confusing and stressful, it may be helpful to ask yourself some questions following the accident.
+Because these events can be confusing and stressful, it may be helpful to ask yourself some car accident questions.

 I’ve Been In A Car Accident, What’s Next?

 Car accidents, although common across the nation, are all unique situations.
 Each incident is different and must be handled a different way.
 As soon as you are involved in an accident, the first step should be to contact emergency services, especially if it is a serious accident.
 Take the time to recover properly from your injuries, especially if they are serious.
 The next step in the process is to obtain the police report to contact your insurance company if a claim needs to be filed.
 This will also play a strong role in any legal case that may develop from the incident.
 In addition, it is important to consider whether or not the other driver may have been responsible for the accident.
 Even at this early stage, it may be helpful consult with an attorney once the police report has been filed for the case.